Two Simple Ways To Disable Ping In iTunes [Mac & Windows]

 Ping is essentially a social network within iTunes.
 It allows you to share details of your iTunes purchases, favourite music and any reviews of albums that you care to make.
 Itunes Ping also allows you to receive social recommendations for music based on what your friends like and what you’ve purchased.
 For many people, this is just a bit of fun.
 But, for others this is something they don’t want available for themselves or their children.
 Not everyone wants to automatically share their purchases with the world, which is what occurs in Ping when you buy through the iTunes store.

-Recently we have discussed how to make the iTunes window size control buttons horizontal rather than vertical, talked through the process of moving an iTunes library to an external drive, shown how to use Applescript to instantly play your favourite playlist from a keyboard shortcut, featured how to automatically add downloaded music to iTunes, explained how to use Genius playlists, found great ways to remove duplicates from iTunes, documented the best ways to troubleshoot iTunes issues, written a PDF manual on iTunes and we’ve answered many more questions about iTunes from readers.
+Recently we have discussed how to make the iTunes window size control buttons horizontal rather than vertical, talked through the process of moving an iTunes library to an external drive , shown how to use Applescript to instantly play your favourite playlist from a keyboard shortcut , featured how to automatically add downloaded music to iTunes , explained how to use Genius playlists , found great ways to remove duplicates from iTunes , documented the best ways to troubleshoot iTunes issues , and we’ve answered many more questions about iTunes from readers.
 Today it’s Ping’s turn to be fixed.

 Please note that we’re showing screenshots from a Mac iTunes install, but these tricks will work equally well for Windows users.